Jardins des Grands-Moulins - Abbé-Pierre by *_* is licensed under CC BY 2.0.

 Second Nature is bringing its expertise in biodiversity metrics and nature-oriented project design to a collaborative project to align water and biodiversity benefits.

 The project team – which includes Pacific Institute, CEO Water Mandate, LimnoTech, and The Nature Conservancy – is developing standardized methods for accounting for terrestrial and aquatic biodiversity benefits of water and ecosystem stewardship activities.
 The objective is to publish a standardized methodology for biodiversity benefit accounting (BioBA) that is technically robust yet pragmatic and feasible to implement.
+The project fills a need for clear, actionable guidance for corporate water stewardship programs to incorporate and maximize biodiversity outcomes in water project selection, design, and reporting.

 Second Nature Team